sr/operator/doc/chatops.md

 We also support implementing chat commands as  [gRPC](http://www.grpc.io/) methods.
 This biggest difference with those implemented as Lita handlers  is the invocation syntax.
 Since they directly map to RPC (Remote Procedure Call) methods, commands always take the `service method [arg1=value]` form.
 This constraint may not be appropriate for all use cases.

-Additionally, access to commands implemented this way is authorized based on LDAP group membership and allows requiring 2FA where needed.
-The ACL is defined as code here:
+Additionally, access to commands implemented this way is authorized based on LDAP group membership and allows to require 2FA (Two-factor Authentication) where needed.
+The ACL (Access Control List) is defined as code here:

 <https://git.dev.pardot.com/Pardot/bread/blob/master/src/bread/bread.go#L35>

 Note that commands implemented this way must be written in [Go](https://golang.org/), a statically compiled language.
 We may add support for other languages such as Java in the future.

-Documentation is rather sparse at this time, and reading the code is the best suggestion we have.
+Documentation is rather sparse at this time, and reading the code is the best we have.
 The implementation of the `!deploy` command is a good starting point:

 <https://git.dev.pardot.com/Pardot/bread/blob/master/src/bread/pb/deploy.proto>
 <https://git.dev.pardot.com/Pardot/bread/blob/master/src/bread/deploy.go>